 Reporting Requirements for Defense Department (EFT) Vendor Payments

 All DFAS centers and other Defense installations making EFT payments to vendors must report daily payment totals to Fiscal Service via the CASH TRACK website or using FS Form 187.

-Refer to Contacts for the email address, fax number, and telephone number.
+Refer to Contacts for the email address and telephone number.
 When there are circumstances unique to a DFAS center, Treasury works with the center to design a reporting form that addresses those circumstances.

 Reporting Requirements for U.S. Military EFT Payroll